AlfarizaRasendria/Walmart-Stock-Time-Series-Using-Recurrent-Neural-Network/README.md

-In this project, I utilize Recurrent Neural Network to create Time series for forecasting Walmart Stock
+In this project, I utilize Recurrent Neural Network to generate Time series data for forecasting Walmart Stock